Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

  You can use this feature before and after the software calibration.

- Follow these step to use the **SCOUTING** mode and calibrate the software:
+ Follow these step to use the **SCOUTING FEATURE** and calibrate the software:
  * Navigate to the upper-right corner of the interface and specify the number of frames to be captured (ex.
 10) in the "Number of frame" input field.
  * Begin the acquisition process by clicking the start icon, located at the top right of the interface.